WildEyeConservation/TrapTagger/README.md

 - Leave all other settings to their default

 Once you have created your instance, select it to see your database endpoint.
 Save this for later user - this forms the basis of your DATABASE_SERVER environmental variable.
 If more than one endpoint available, save the endpoint of the writer instance.

+Create another database to interact with WBIA:
+- Engine type: Amazon Aurora
+- Edition: PostgreSQL-compatible
+- Version: Latest
+- Choose your own identifier, username and password
+- Instance configuration: Serverless (if not available choose a version that has the serverless option)
+- Leave the default capacity settings
+- Set the VPC, subnet, and security group to the ones associated with your server (the security group might be by name rather than ID)
+- Leave all other settings to their default

+Save the endpoint of the writer instance.

 ### Domain